 We respect the different beliefs and values that clients bring when seeking services at Confident Counseling.
-Christian counseling is optional for clients who seek and value a personal relationship with Jesus Christ in their life.
+Christian counseling is for clients who seek and value a personal relationship with Jesus Christ in their life.

 Many of the struggles we have are because we put things in this world above Jesus Christ.
 We value our careers, relationships, financial success, and material possessions as being the most important parts of life.
 We focus on pursuing our own happiness as the ultimate goal but find we end up feeling empty, anxious, depressed, and or even resentful.
 These are but a few of the natural results of being separated from God because of sin.